 This attraction is set in an old welsh slate mine.
 A novel way of spending an hour doing their tour.
 It is underground so if you’re claustrophobic it probably isn’t for you.
 There are numerous other attractions and cafes in the immediate vicinity so you could easily spend a morning or afternoon here.
 Parking is free and while bookings aren’t essential there is only a limited number of tickets each day so advance booking is recommended.
 Located just north of Corris in North Wales on the edge of Snowdonia National Park.

 We have a whole bunch of fantastic things to do coming soon, including, Doctor Who Filming Locations, Fossils and Badwolf Bay, Rockpooling at Tenby, Mount View Ranch, Zip World, Battlefield Pembrokeshire Laser Combat, Newquay, Manor House Wildlife Park, Seaquarium, GreenMeadow Community Farm, The Sea Wall and Lighthouse at Nash, Welsh Hawking Centre, Dan Yr Ogof National Show Caves of Wales, The Transporter Bridge, Welsh Mountain Zoo, Sygun Copper Mine, National Waterfront Museum, Lakes Ponds near Tenby, Barafundle Bay, Caerfilly Castle, The Devil’s Caldron, the list just goes on and on.

 The above is our working list and notes, we’re very serious about making this the most complete guide to things to do in Wales with kids ever created.
-It’s a passion project of ours.
+It’s a passion project of ours because Wales is my home.
 Enjoy Wales with your family for more information in travel in Wales see our Wales Travel Blog page or the related posts below.